Jimi Hendrix: Monterey Pop Festival

 Although popular in Europe at the time, the Experience's first US single, "Hey Joe", failed to reach the Billboard Hot 100 chart upon its release on May 1, 1967.
 Their fortunes improved when McCartney recommended them to the organizers of the Monterey Pop Festival.
 He insisted that the event would be incomplete without Hendrix, whom he called "an absolute ace on the guitar".
 McCartney agreed to join the board of organizers on the condition that the Experience perform at the festival in mid-June.

-On June 18, 1967, introduced by Brian Jones as "the most exciting performer [he had] ever heard", Hendrix opened with a fast arrangement of Howlin' Wolf's song "Killing Floor", wearing what author Keith Shadwick described as "clothes as exotic as any on display elsewhere".
+On June 18, 1967, introduced by Brian Jones as "the most exciting performer [he had] ever heard", Hendrix opened with a fast arrangement of Howlin' Wolf's song "Killing Floor", wearing what Shadwick described as "clothes as exotic as any on display elsewhere".
 Shadwick wrote: "[Hendrix] was not only something utterly new musically, but an entirely original vision of what a black American entertainer should and could look like."
 The Experience went on to perform renditions of "Hey Joe", B.B.
 King's "Rock Me Baby", Chip Taylor's "Wild Thing", and Bob Dylan's "Like a Rolling Stone", and four original compositions: "Foxy Lady", "Can You See Me", "The Wind Cries Mary", and "Purple Haze".
 The set ended with Hendrix destroying his guitar and tossing pieces of it out to the audience.
 Rolling Stone's Alex Vadukul wrote: